-A total of 387 robots turn the body shop into an impressive sight.
+A total of about 400 robots turn the body shop into an impressive sight.
 However, despite the high degree of automation, human workers are essential here, in particular for quality controls, systems operation and several manual tasks.
 In the body shop we rely on harmonic interaction between expert human labor and state-of-the-art technology.

 In the line production area, the car bodies are taken through several measurement stations for quality assessment.
 Here, robots equipped with cameras measure the dimensions of the body to the smallest detail.
 The system reports any deviations directly to the system operator.